Esoterical/voron_canbus/README.md

 **A note on the note**

 The BTT U2C V2.1 was released with bad firmware which although would show up to the above tests it would make issues show up down the line.
-If you have a v2.1 of the U2C then flash the latest V2 firmware from the github https://github.com/bigtreetech/U2C
+If you have a v2.1 of the U2C then please follow the instructions here: https://github.com/Esoterical/voron_canbus/tree/main/can_adapter/BigTreeTech%20U2C%20v2.1

 # Klipper USB to CAN bus bridge